');

 About Rome, NY

-Rome is a mid-sized city in New York with a population of 31,795 residents.
-The median household income is $58,857 per year, which is near the national average.
-The median age in Rome is 40.4 years.
+Rome is a mid-sized city located in New York with a population of 31,795 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,857 per year, which is 22% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 How Rome Ranks in New York